ellisez/inject-golang/README.md

 ### 4.1 Package Name Specification

-> In order to increase the readability of the code, except for special types of packages, such as `version packages` and `application packages`, please make sure to keep the package name consistent with the directory name in all other cases.
+> To improve the readability of the code, please remember to keep the package name the same as the directory name except for special types of packages, such as version packages and application packages.

 The following is the naming convention for special type packages:
 * `Version package`: The directory name format is `v[\d.]+`, with the letter v followed by a number;